-As of December 31, 2018, the Company had entered into ten long-term land leases.
-The various tenants have completed construction of improvements on seven of the parcels.
-On Parcel 6B, construction of a 169-unit residential complex commenced in November 2016 and is substantially complete.
-Parcel 6C is being used as a construction staging area for the construction on Parcel 6B.
+As of December 31, 2019, the Company had entered into ten long-term land leases.
+The various tenants have completed construction of improvements on eight of the parcels.

 On September 28, 2017 the Company entered into a long-term ground lease of Parcel 20.
 Under the terms of the ground lease until the lessee took possession, the Company received all rents from existing tenants and paid all expenses with respect to Parcel 20.
 On May 14, 2018 the Company and the lessee entered into an Amended and Restated Ground Lease.
 The lessee took possession of Parcel 20 on December 1, 2018 and the Company conveyed title to the existing building.
-In addition to the ground lease rent, for 360 months following December 1, 2018, the lessee will pay acquisition period rent consisting of monthly payments \$7,471 for the first thirty-six months and monthly payments thereafter of \$8,488 plus an amount equal to $1/12^{th}$ of the product of (a) 5.5% and the difference between (x) \$2,750,000 and (y) the aggregate of the prior monthly payments of \$8,488.
-The Restated Lease is a triple net lease.
+In addition to the ground lease rent, for 360 months following December 1, 2018, the lessee will pay acquisition period rent consisting of monthly payments \$7,471 for the first thirty-six months and monthly payments thereafter of \$8,488 plus an amount equal to $1/12^{th}$ of the product of (a) 5.5% and (b) the difference between (x) \$2,750,000 and (y) the aggregate of the prior monthly payments of \$8,488.
+The Amended and Restated Ground Lease is a triple net lease.

-The Restated Ground Lease for Parcel 20, as it relates specifically to the Steeple Street Building, was accounted for as a sales-type lease due to the transfer of the Steeple Street Building to the lessee.
+The Amended and Restated Ground Lease for Parcel 20, as it relates specifically to the Steeple Street Building, was accounted for as a sales-type lease due to the transfer of the Steeple Street Building to the lessee.
 The land directly under the Steeple Street Building was allocated in the determination of the value of the property transferred in accordance with ASC 360-20, Property, Plant and Equipment - Real Estate Sales.
-Since the initial investment by the lessee is insufficient to recognize the transaction as a sale, in accordance with ASC 360-20 the Company will report the acquisition period rent and an allocable portion of the ground rent collected as a deposit liability on its consolidated balance sheet and will continue to include the property transferred in property was determined under a present value technique using the rental payments to be made under the lease (significant other observable inputs (Level 2) as defined by GAAP).
+Since the initial investment by the lessee is insufficient to recognize the transaction as a sale, in accordance with ASC 360-20, the Company will report the acquisition period rent and an allocable portion of the ground rent collected as deferred revenue on its consolidated balance sheet and will continue to include the property transferred in properties and equipment until such time that the Company determines that the lessee's investment is sufficient or payments can be reasonably assured, at which time the sale will be recognized in accordance with

+GAAP.
+The fair value of the property was determined under a present value technique using the rental payments to be made under the lease (significant other observable inputs (Level 2) as defined by GAAP).
 As the carrying value of the property transferred to the lessee exceeds its fair value, the Company has recognized an impairment loss of \$1,832,000 as of December 31, 2018, which amount is included in expenses on the accompanying consolidated statements of income and retained earnings for the years ended December 31, 2018.
 The long-term ground lease of the land on Parcel 20 (exclusive of the Steeple Street Building) is accounted for as an operating lease, consistent with the Company's other long-term ground leases.

-Minimum future contractual rental payments to be received from the sales-type lease on Parcel 20 as of December 31, 2018 are:
+Minimum future contractual rental payments to be received from the sales-type lease on Parcel 20 as of December 31, 2019 are: